Soccer-South Korea held by Jordan in Asian Cup 2-2 draw | Sports-Games

 Soccer-South Korea held by Jordan in Asian Cup 2-2 draw

 Jordan were denied a first ever victory over South Korea when a 91st-minute own goal from Yazan Al-Arab gifted their opponents a 2-2 draw in their second Asian Cup Group E game at Al Thumama Stadium on Saturday.
-The result leaves both teams on four points from two games.
-Bahrain and Malaysia, who lost their opening games, play the other group encounter later on Saturday.
+The result leaves both teams on four points from two games and opens up the group after Bahrain moved up to three points with a late winner in a 1-0 victory over Malaysia in the other group encounter.

 South Korea had taken the lead with a penalty from Son Heung-min, but an own goal from Park Yong-Woo and a long-range strike from Yazan Al-Naimat made it 2-1 to Jordan before the own goal denied the Arab nation a landmark win.
 "Overall 2-2 is a fair result and gives both teams a chance to win the group," South Korea coach Juergen Klinsmann told reporters.